RGGH/hello-wasm/README.md

 | :memo:        | Take note of this       |
 |---------------|:------------------------|

-To host the project on github.io I COPIED the 3 files from source up to root
+To host the project on github.io I COPIED these 3 files from source up to root

+- hello_lib_bg.wasm
+- hello_lib.js
+- index.html